How to Get Published in Harvard Business Review: A Guide for Executives

 Preparation: Before you submit to HBR, identify a specific management problem you have observed or solved — not a general principle, but a concrete challenge with a clear outcome.
 The strongest HBR submissions start with a specific situation: "We were facing X problem.
 Most companies approached it by doing Y. We tried Z instead, and here is what happened."
 That structure — specific context, conventional approach, differentiated approach, documented result — is the foundation of the practitioner article format HBR editors most want to read.

-The submission: HBR takes submissions through their online manuscript submission system.
-Unlike many publications, HBR does not typically work from brief pitches — they review full manuscripts or detailed proposals.
-Your submission should include a 200-word abstract that leads with your core insight, the evidence you are drawing on, and the practical takeaway for managers.
-The editorial team will not chase you for a manuscript — if they want it, they will say so; if they do not respond within the stated review window, your submission was likely declined.
+The submission: HBR accepts contributor submissions through its published author channels.
+Some authors start with a short pitch to test fit; others send a detailed outline or a full draft.
+A strong submission leads with your core insight, the evidence you are drawing on, and the practical takeaway for managers.
+The editorial team generally will not chase you — if they are interested, they tend to move you to the next stage; if you do not hear back within the stated review window, your submission was most likely not selected.

-Timeline management: HBR's editorial process is genuinely 2–6 months from submission to decision, and publication often follows 3–6 months after acceptance.
+Timeline management: HBR's editorial process can run several months from submission to decision, with publication often following months after a piece is accepted.
 Plan accordingly.
 Do not submit a piece tied to a highly time-sensitive news event unless the underlying management insight will remain relevant for the better part of a year.
 HBR content is evergreen by design.

 Relationship building: HBR's senior editors maintain active LinkedIn presences.
 Engaging thoughtfully with their work, referencing specific HBR articles in your own published writing, and building a record of commentary in adjacent publications all increase the signal quality around your eventual submission.
 HBR editors know the ecosystem.
 They notice executives who engage with the publication's ideas rather than simply trying to use it as a distribution channel.